railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/opport.rst

    To plan the meeting, Thomas clicks the `Meeting` button in the **Opportunity** and clicks the `Week` button in the Calendar view.
 He uses the drag and drop function to schedule the meeting for Luc.
 He plans the meeting next Wednesday from 2 pm to 3 pm.
 He sets Luc as the person responsible and sets a reminder to be send 1 day before the start of the meeting.
 He also changes the ``Next Action Date`` in the opportunity to the meeting date.

-You can also schedule a meeting directly from a **Customer** form by clicks the `Schedule Meeting` button.
+You can also schedule a meeting directly from a **Customer** form by clicks the `Meetings` button.
 If you stay in the Month view of the Calendar, you just have to click the day you want the meeting to be planned, let's say Thursday in two weeks.
 A meeting form will be displayed, with the name of the customer and the date prefilled.

-Another way to enter a meeting request, is to directly use the meeting calendar from the menu :menuselection:`Sales --> Meetings`.
-You can use the monthly, weekly or daily views to plan a meeting by selecting the corresponding buttons.
-You can also click a day in the Navigator window to schedule a meeting.

-In the **Meeting** window, enter the meeting data such as meeting summary, Attendees, Tags.
+In the **Meeting** window, enter the meeting data such as meeting subject, Attendees, Tags.
 In the weekly and daily views, you can also press the left mouse button in the calendar and slide the mouse along to create an event of several hours.
 OpenERP then opens an entry screen for a new meeting.
 You can add reminders (or ``Alarms``) to your meetings and send invitations, either to persons from your own company, partner contacts or external people (just specify the email address directly in the invitation).
-You can send invitations before or after confirmation of a meeting.
-Either from the meeting itself or from the separate `Event Invitations` view in the menu :menuselection:`Sales --> Configuration --> Calendar --> Event Invitations`, you can track and change the attendee status.
-If you cannot attend a meeting, you can delegate it to one of your colleagues.

 .. tip:: Alarms or Meeting Reminders